anonaddy/addy.io/source/terms.md

 We are the owner or the licensee of all intellectual property rights in our site, and in the material published on it.
 Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

-You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the service, use of the service, or access to the service without the express written permission by the company.
+You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service without the express written permission by the company.

 ## Viruses, Hacking And Other Offences